 If you are in the market to buy a house, more than likely you will have to come up with some money ahead of the sale, called earnest money, to show a seller that you are serious about buying his home.
-If, for whatever reason your check bounces, there are some crucial steps you should take to avoid losing out on the opportunity to buy the home.
+The Lenders Network states that the earnest money amount is typically equal to between 1 percent and 3 percent of the purchase price of the home.
+If, for whatever reason your earnest check bounces, there are some crucial steps you should take to avoid losing out on the opportunity to buy the home.

 If your earnest money check bounces, it will be treated by the bank like any other check.
 If you have overdraft protection, you may be okay.
 Overdraft protection means you’ve established what is essentially a line of credit with the bank that will cover any checks that post to your account if you don’t have sufficient funds.

 If your earnest money check bounces, and you don’t have overdraft protection, one of the first things you should do is contact the bank.
 That’s because there is a chance that the bank may cover the check.
 Many banks offer what is called courtesy bounced check protection.

 Account holders who are extended this courtesy will have the peace of mind in knowing that the bank will pay the individual or merchant to whom you wrote the check.
 In the case of an earnest money check, that is likely the seller or her agent.

 If you are a habitual bad check writer, the odds are against you when it comes to the bank covering the check for you.
 In these cases, the bank will return the check unpaid to the payee and mark it “insufficient funds.”
 This can spell disaster for you because the seller may be hesitant to sell his home to a person who can’t come up with the earnest money.

 The amount of the earnest money is usually no more than 2 percent of the asking price of the house.
 If you can’t cover that, the seller may wonder how you will be able to come up with a down payment, which can be at least 5 percent and could be up to 20 percent or more.

 Read More: How to Finance a Down Payment